patrickalin/nest-client-go/README.md

 You must modify the src/nestStructure/nestStructure.go with your thermostatID end with your structureID

-How find these 2 ID's :
+To find these 2 ID's, execute one time :
-execute :

     curl -L -X GET -H "Accept: application/json" "https://developer-api.nest.com/?auth=c.557" with you key

 #Pre installation

 install git

 install go from http://golang.org/

 #Installation